 How to get a student visa

-If you live outside the UK, you’ll need to get a Tier 4 student visa to study here – unless you’re an EEA or Swiss national.
-Once you’ve been offered a place on a course, the university or college will advise you on how to apply for your student visa from UK Visas and Immigration (UKVI).
+If you live outside the UK, you’ll need to get a student visa to study here – including if you’re an EEA or Swiss national.
+Once you’ve been offered a place on a course, the course provider will advise you on how to apply for your student visa from UK Visas and Immigration (UKVI).

 However, there are a few things you need to do first before you can send off your visa application.

 - Add your passport number to your UCAS application – either when you’re filling out your details, or when you’re offered a place on a course.